 You’ll also have fun celebrating St. Patrick’s Day in Seattle with the many pubs that join in on the fun.

-There are also plenty of guided brewery tours in Seattle to go on:
+There are also plenty of guided food tours in Seattle to go on to complement your beer:

 11. See How Airplanes Are Made